Forensic Psychology BSc (Hons)

 Psychology Student

-In my third year, I would have been lost without my project supervisor.
-He was so supportive and helpful whilst I was completing my final year project."
+"During my third year, I would have been lost without the support and guidance of my project supervisor.
+He was incredibly helpful as I worked on my final year project."

 Aime Leahy